cyriux/Talks-History/drafts/AdvancedDesign.md

 Example of Tech Debt: when your current code is still a "tree plus dirty hacks" whereas you've now realized the problem is actually a "DAG"

+> I once had the best ever domain expert, he was the CEO.
+We would sit on the table and discuss until we felt we got into the essence of the problem, or the underlying maths.

 # Composability Workshop, with Monoids inside